 *To demonstrate the power of artificial intelligence and voice search technology, the entirety of this blog was dictated, not typed.
 Minor revisions and peer review were done by computer.

 One of the biggest areas of technology growth as we head into the new decade is voice search, which is the use of one’s voice to dictate or ask questions to smart devices such as smartphones and smart speakers.
 This blog will look into voice search and determine what this technology looks like, as well as how your business or organization can take advantage of and optimize for it in your marketing.

-The term “voice search” is a broad and, at times, vague category of technology.
+The term voice search, also known as VEO (Voice Engine Optimization) is a broad and, at times, vague category of technology.
 It can actually be broken into two different areas.